FIFA Confirms Ghana Black Stars' Qualification for World Cup Round of 32 Before Croatia Game

 Read also

-The post quickly racked up over 1,000 reactions and hundreds of comments from ecstatic Ghanaian fan
+The post quickly racked up over 1,000 reactions and hundreds of comments from ecstatic Ghanaian fans.

 Ghana's historic FIFA World Cup milestone

-Heading into Saturday's clash against Croatia, the pressure has lifted considerably, with Ghana now free to push for a group win that could set up a more favourable second-round tie.
+Heading into the clash against Croatia on June 27, the pressure has lifted considerably, with Ghana now free to push for a group win that could set up a more favourable second-round tie.

-Watch highlights of Ghana's game against England in the Instagram video below:
+Watch highlights of Ghana's 2010 win over the USA in the Instagram video below:

 Ghanaians flooded the comments section of the FIFA announcement with a mixture of joy, humour, and some tactical thinking.